New & Used Mazda 5: In Depth

 2014 Mazda Mazda5Enlarge Photo

 GET A FREE PRICE QUOTE

-The Mazda 5 is a minivan that trends towards the smaller side of its class; it’s simply a minivan at a fraction of the size.
-Even though this benefits handling, it decreases interior space.
+The Mazda 5 is a minivan that trends towards the smaller side of its segment; it’s simply a minivan at a fraction of the size.
+Although this improves handling, it decreases interior space.
 The Mazda 5 is a minivan for those who are fond of driving.

 The current Mazda 5 was redesigned in 2012, borrowing its running gear from the Mazda 3 compact sedan and hatchback.
 The styling of the latest model is considerably more adventurous, with lines based on the 'Nagare' design language of swoopy, almost aquatic shapes.
 The tailgate has a more carlike design than it did in the last generation, and the Mazda 5's front styling may have the most extreme version of Mazda's 'grinning' corporate grille design.
 With luck, it'll likely be toned down in years to come, to follow the example of the Mazda 3.

 There's seating for six in the Mazda 5, but it's not what you might expect: There are three rows of two seats each.
 The front four positions are nice bucket seats, and the third row is slightly elevated, and really suitable only for kids.
 Entry and exit is good, the second row slides fore and aft, and both the second and third rows can be folded down to expand the cargo volume.

 While its dimensions make it a seven-eighths-scale minivan, from behind the wheel, it maneuvers and handles like a small car.
 And it doesn't require any more space to park than a compact car either.
 One downside to the Mazda5, though, is a noisier interior than you'd encounter in most other vehicles of the type.
 It feels very carlike—and it can be quite peppy when driven hard, provided you're not carrying a full load.
 But load up the Mazda 5 and its engine will strain--especially if you opt for the automatic transmission.